-There were no net charge-offs related to PCI loans during the three and six months ended June 30, 2020.
 As a result of the push-down accounting described in Note 4, the loans were recorded at fair value and there was no carryover allowance for loan losses recorded as of December 31, 2019.

-Beneficient recognizes charge-offs in the period in which they are confirmed for its collateral-dependent loans.
+Beneficient recognizes charge-offs in the period in which they arise for its collateral-dependent loans.
 Therefore, impaired collateral-dependent loans are written down to their estimated net realizable value, based on disposition value.